 The oil and gas industry recognizes that companies can better achieve sustainable development goals by working in partnership with others.
 Companies are collaborating increasingly with a range of partners including other business entities, government agencies, non-governmental organizations, and academic research institutes.
 Each partnership is unique and is shaped on the needs and demands of its stakeholders.
 There are common benefits from partnerships, such as:

-- Facilitating development and growth of projects
+- improving the societal and environmental aspects of projects

 In the development of Partnerships for the oil and gas industry, IPIECA gathered a number of case studies illustrating challenges and lessons learned by IPIECA members and their partners.
 To see these case studies please visit the dedicated case study page.